AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 >[!NOTE]
 >
->The combo box supports the `expanded` attribute selector with possible values of `true` and `false`. `true` is used when combo box displays one of pre-defined embed sizes, thus should take all available width. `false` is used when custom size option is selected in the combo box, so it should shrink to allow space for custom width and height input fields.
+>The combo box supports the `expanded` attribute selector with possible values of `true` and `false`.
+The `true` value is used when combo box displays one of pre-defined embed sizes, thus should take all available width.
+The `false` value is used when custom size option is selected in the combo box, so it should shrink to allow space for custom width and height input fields.

 Example - to set the embed size combo box to be 300 pixels wide when showing a pre-defined item and 110 pixels wide when showing a custom size: